temizeloguz/temizeloguz/README.md

  I’m @temizeloguz.

- I’m interested in mobile app development.
+ I’m interested in Front-end Development

- I’m currently learning Dart and Flutter.
+ I’m currently learning HTML,CSS and Javascript.

- You can reach me in here or from my e-mail: oguztemizel@hotmail.com
+ You can reach me in here or from my e-mail: temizeloguz98@gmail.com